The importance of literacy across the curriculum

 Alongside this, the school runs a number of specific programmes to develop and improve students’ literacy:

 The Accelerated Reader programme is used to track students’ reading.
 Students are encouraged to read books which will extend and improve their reading ability and then take quizzes to check their understanding of their reading

-- Literacy intervention sessions using Lexia, a computer-based reading programme.
+- Literacy intervention sessions using Core 5, a computer-based reading programme.
 Using phonics and closely examining the fundamentals of reading, this software has been designed to develop pupils whose reading age is over two years below their actual age.
-It is delivered in 3 x 20 minute sessions each week over the course of several month

-- A reading group for EAL/SEND students which takes place during tutor time
+- A variety of reading groups which take place during tutor time

 - A breakfast reading club (which runs from 7:15am every morning) where students earn a free breakfast in return for 15 minutes reading.